Earthdawn: Setting

 The primary setting of Earthdawn is Barsaive, a former province of the Theran Empire.
 Barsaive is a region of city-states, independent from the Therans since the dwarven Kingdom of Throal led a rebellion against their former overlords.
 The Theran presence in Barsaive has been limited to a small part of south-western Barsaive, located around the magical fortress of Sky Point and the city of Vivane.

 The setting of Earthdawn is the same world as Shadowrun (i.e. a fictionalized version of Earth), but takes place millennia earlier.
 The map of Barsaive and its neighboring regions established that most of the game takes place where Ukraine and Russia are in our world.
 However, the topography other than coastlines and major rivers is quite different, and the only apparent reference to the real world besides the map may be the Blood Wood, known as "Wyrm Wood" before the Scourge and similar in location and extent to the Chernobyl (Ukrainian for "wormwood") zone of alienation.
 Note should be made that game world links between Earthdawn and Shadowrun were deliberately broken by the publisher when the Shadowrun property was licensed out, in order to avoid the necessity for coordination between publishing companies.
 FASA has announced since then, that there are no plans to return Shadowrun to in-house publication, nor to restore the links between the game worlds.

-Two Earthdawn supplements cover territories outside Barsaive.
+Three Earthdawn supplements cover territories outside Barsaive.
 The Theran Empire book (First Edition) covers the Theran Empire and its provinces (which roughly correspond to the territories of the Roman Empire, plus colonies in America and India).
-Cathay: The Five Kingdoms (Third Edition) covers the lands of Cathay (Far East).
+Cathay: The Five Kingdoms (Third Edition) covers the lands of Cathay (Far East).Vasgothia (Fourth Edition) covers the Theran Province in more detail than originally presented in First Edition (Germany).

 Races

-The setting of Earthdawn features several fantasy races for characters and NPCs:
+Known as Namegivers, the setting of Earthdawn features several fantasy races for characters and NPCs: